aircrack-ng/aircrack-ng/.github/ISSUE_TEMPLATE/bug_report.md

 ## Related issues

 <!--
 Link to any related issue from within the project or outside.
-Such as GitHub, other bug trackers, relevant forum post, relevant documentation.
+Such as GitHub, other bug trackers, relevant GitHub Discussion post, relevant documentation.
 -->